centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-mariadb.md

     rpm --erase --nodeps --verbose MariaDB-server MariaDB-client MariaDB-shared MariaDB-compat MariaDB-common
     ```

-    If you have an error while performing this uninstallation step, please execute:
+    During this uninstallation step, you may encounter an error because the **MariaDB-shared** package is not installed.
+In that case, please execute:

     ```shell
     rpm --erase --nodeps --verbose MariaDB-server MariaDB-client MariaDB-compat MariaDB-common